How Do Hearing Aids Work?

 People who have difficulty hearing and understanding speech not only have a sensitivity problem with the volume of certain sounds, but they are also having trouble sorting out the speech they want to hear from other sounds.
 Extra volume alone does not solve their problem.
 In fact it can make matters worse by distorting sound and making your experience uncomfortable.
 Today’s hearing aids are technologically sophisticated instruments.
 And when finely tuned by expert hearing specialists, they provide comfortable audibility and added processing to help wearers sort out the speech they want to hear from the noise.
 Artificial Intelligence and directional microphones work to reduce additional noise.
 Together these technologies improve the signal to noise ratio of the sounds they want to hear.

 Types of Hearing Aids

 Today’s hearing aids are available with rechargeable batteries and in a variety of styles.
-Some small devices rest behind the ear with a thin tube or wire to the ear canal; others are custom fit inside the users’ ears.
-Many hearing aids today have blue tooth connectivity to allow direct connection to telephones.
+Some small devices rest behind the ear with a thin tube or wire to the ear canal.
+Whereas others are customized to fit inside the users’ ears.
+Many hearing aids today have bluetooth connectivity to allow direct connection to telephones.

 Living Sounds is Here to Help

 Still have questions about how hearing and hearing aids can help improve your life?
 We provide the highest quality hearing aids on the market.
 Starkey hearing aids include a range of top-quality devices made here in the United States.
 Contact us today to find the nearest location.
 Speak with a hearing specialist about the right hearing aid for you and your lifestyle.